About Us

 Founded in 2019, Queen Bee offers group music classes for children and adults, summer camps, and free community programs including the weekly Kids Sing Along classes, and music enrichment programs in Santa Fe schools.

-In 2022, the organization provided more than 5,000 musical engagements to Northern New Mexicans and opened a permanent location, affectionately called The Hive.
+In 2024, the organization provided more than 15,000 musical engagements to Northern New Mexicans both in the community and at their permanent location on Pacheco Street, affectionately called The Hive.

 Our Team